10 Song Collection Early Childhood Music Education Songleading Uncategorized Yom Kippur

 From reimagined traditional hymns and captivating fingerplays for the tiniest of listeners to engaging story-songs about Jonah, there’s a musical experience here for every young listener.
 Whether you’re an educator at a synagogue, a parent looking to instill valuable lessons, or simply someone aiming to make this Yom Kippur special for the children in your life, these songs are sure to leave a lasting imprint.

-The simple chorus of this song makes it instantly singable, especially with the right visual props!
+Let this simple and instantly singable chorus whisk our young listeners away on a journey with Jonah.
+Amplify their engagement by using visual props and explore our related post on sharing this song with puppets !
 I’ve got a whole post about sharing that song: Jonah and The Whale Story Song with Puppets.

-This song is TTTO (to the tune of) the traditional Avinu Malkeinu, I typically sing the English, then the Hebrew, then the English again.
+This song is TTTO (to the tune of) the traditional Avinu Malkeinu.
 The vast majority of adult recognize this melody within a few notes, which captivates their attention: our brains like things that are both familiar and novel at the same time.
 I don’t know the original source of the translation, I’ve heard it done a few ways, but I’ve adapted it to align with what I know to be true about apologies and young children.
+This adapted translation of the traditional Avinu Malkeinu brings the concept of apologies closer to young hearts.
+Sing in English, Hebrew and then English again, captivating their attention with familiarity and melody.

 The Byrds quoted the Book of Ecclesiastes (Kohelet), which is typically read during Yom Kippur, in this pop song’s lyrics.

-In music classes, I distribute scarves to the children to help them practice their gross motor coordination by making big movements in their space.
+In music classes, I distribute scarves or ribbons to the children to help them practice their gross motor coordination by making big movements turning throughout the space.
 I’ll share this sweet video and we’ll literally turn, turn, turn as the music plays.

 To everything (turn, turn, turn)